khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 ## Content sections

-There are three content sections: status, subject, and actions.
+As shown in the [layout](#layout), there are three content sections: status, subject, and actions.

 ### Status